 Step 1: 4x Small Motor

 First you need to place the small motors in the pen cartridges.
 Check and make sure that they are well secured.
 Next, attach four propellers to each motor and also check that they are secured.
 Last, secure the propeller securely to the motor shaft so that it will not fail in later processes.
-If you have successfully done this, you can move on to the next step.
+You can move on to the next step if you have successfully done this.

 Step 2: Motor-Board Connection